fsantanna/fsantanna.github.io/Freechains/cpr.md

 # Freechains and Ostrom's Principles

-In her book, Ostrom proposes eight design principles to make participants conform with the common operation and vigilance of CPRs.
+In her book, Ostrom proposes eight design principles to make participants conform with the operation and vigilance of CPRs.

 We argue that the reputation and consensus mechanism of Freechains adheres to Ostrom's principles.

-We use a less academic description of the eight principles found [here][5]:
+We use a description of the eight principles found [here][5]:

 1. **Commons need to have clearly defined boundaries.**
     *In particular, who is entitled to access to what?
 Unless there's a